Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Methods

 \subsection{Time-lag measurements}

 X-ray reverberation mapping is a very powerful tool for probing the innermost regions of BHXRBs and AGNs \cite{zoghbi2010,zoghbi2014observations,kara2015,kara2019,demarco2021,2022ApJ...930...18W}.
-In this work, we study the X-ray reverberation time delays, which measure the frequency-dependent lags and energy-dependent lags.

-Fourier techniques are adopted in this work \cite{nowak1999,vaughan2003,uttley2014}.
-The light curves in different energy bands in 0.001s bins.
-We perform the discrete Fourier transform on each light curve and multiply the Fourier transform of one light curve by the complex conjugate of the Fourier transform of another, which gives the cross-spectrum.
-The phase of the cross-spectrum thus measures the phase difference between the two light curves.
-Furthermore, the cross-spectrum is averaged in frequency bins, and this frequency-dependent phase can be converted into a frequency-dependent time lag by dividing by $2 \pi f$ where $f$ is the middle frequency of the logarithmic bin.
-A positive value of the time lag is defined as the hard band light curve being delayed with respect to the soft band.
+In this study, we adopt a frequency-domain analysis method rooted in Fourier transform techniques \cite{nowak1999,vaughan2003,uttley2014} to quantify the time lags between light curves in different energy bands.
+We begin by binning light curves from selected energy bands at a time resolution of 0.001 seconds.
+The discrete Fourier transform (DFT) is applied to each light curve, and the cross-spectrum is computed as the product of the Fourier transform of one energy band and the complex conjugate of another.
+This provides access to the relative phase information between signals.
+To improve signal-to-noise, the cross-spectrum is averaged over logarithmically spaced frequency intervals.
+The phase lag at each frequency bin is then converted into a time lag by dividing by $2\pi f$, where $f$ denotes the central frequency of the bin.
+In our convention, a positive lag indicates that variations in the hard X-ray band lag behind those in the soft X-ray band.